 Building Bulleting 93 (BB93), the document that specifies acoustic conditions within schools, recommends that the reverberation time for a newly built multi-purpose school hall should be <1.2s.
 As this school hall was existing, the target was set at <1.5s - greater than a halving of the reverberation time of the hall prior to any acoustic treatment.

-To solve the acoustic issues at Stanley Road School, SRS proposed the use of Sonata, their high performance acoustic absorber range.
+To solve the acoustic issues at Stanley Road School, SRS proposed the use of Sonata, their high performance soundproofing range.
 Sonata Vario panels were suspended across the ceiling and Sonata Aurio was fixed on the walls to ensure good, even absorption across all frequencies.
 At Stanley Road the children get input into everything that happens within the school, and they were consulted prior to the install to decide upon which of the highly decorative fabrics colours to choose.
 The children certainly gave SRS a challenge when they requested a rainbow design, but they were delighted to help make it happen for them.

 The Sonata absorbers were installed by Floorscan Acoustics Ltd and feedback has been very positive so far.
 Anne Potter, the Head at Stanley Road Primary School, comments: “Our hall is now a more pleasant place to be, the difference was noticeable from the very first day, and we have assemblies, lunches and PE under our very own rainbow.”